AnChavez2026/cse15l-lab-reports/lab1.md

     * if you get this message when you’re connecting to a server you connect to often, it could mean someone is trying to listen in on or control the connection.

 * After answering yes, a prompt will apear asking for a password.
 Enter your password for this specific acount to log in.
+    * If you havent already, make sure to reset you password here: [Link](https://sdacs.ucsd.edu/~icc/index.php).
     * It will not show the password even when typing as a secuirty measure, but rest asured its still being typed.
     * After entering your password, information on your last login will apear aswell as the percantage CPU you are using on the system.
 The last line should read: